obetomuniz/tatooine/docs/plugins/ENGINE.md

 ## API

+#### `type: PluginType.Engine`

-- `type: PluginType.Engine`: A property that specifies the type of the plugin.
+A property that specifies the type of the plugin.

+#### `engine: T`

-- `engine: T`: A property that specifies the custom engine name for the plugin.
+A property that specifies the custom engine name for the plugin.

-- `scrape(url: string, options: TScrapeDefaultOptions): TScrapedData | TScrapedDataPromise`: A method that expected a resource address with the specified options.
+#### `scrape(url: string, options: TScrapeDefaultOptions): TScrapedData | TScrapedDataPromise`

+A method that expected a resource address with the specified options.
 It returns a promise that resolves the scraped data.